DataLab12/AerialPipeline/README.md

 # MaskRCNNJupyterSuite

 ## This repo was meant to be run in a docker container to streamline installation across multiple architectures.
-We highly recommand that you first create a docker container using the included Dockerfile:
+We highly recommand that you first create a docker container using the included Dockerfile.
+For a 4 part video tutorial series on this repository, visit the link [here](https://www.youtube.com/watch?v=fjgWkoyvLJM&list=PLW53H2fnZNd8Fkt1IQclUyq8oVNAv1TIt):

 ```bash
 cd docker